DtxdF/AppJail/README.md

 appjail logs remove jails/jpriv
 ```

+**WARNING**: When using ZFS as the backend file system `appjail logs remove` will recursively remove all datasets including all references, such as clones.
+Be careful.

 `appjail logs tail` can be used to display the last part of a file.

 ```sh